-Obsessions are a symptom of an underlying anxiety disorder and materialize as a result of great stress such as severe emotional injury during childhood.
+Obsessions are a symptom of an underlying anxiety disorder and materialize as a result of great stress such as a severe emotional injury during childhood.
 In order to escape a world of intolerable psychological pain and other mental health problems, the person suffering from obsessive love disorder escapes into a world of fantasy and obsession.

 The mental health disorder can come about as a result of having experienced a childhood in which the sufferer had chronically emotionally unresponsive parents, and, thus, did not have his/her emotional needs fulfilled when young.
 In essence, then, the sufferer has, in childhood, frequently been starved of emotional nurturance, love, and acceptance.